jdrichards-pursuit/cra-deploy/github.md

 git push origin <branch name>

 git checkout <branch name> without the b allows you to look at a branch check it out

+git pull origin main
+Do this after you merge on Github and before you add anything else to your main branch

+to locally delete branch use
+git branch -d <name of branch>
+if you get a message that it won't delete use git branch -D <name of branch>